-If the grievance is not settled in Step 2 and the Lodge desires to appeal, it shall be referred by the Lodge in writing to the Chief Administrative Officer or his/her designated representative on the same standard grievance form submitted in Step 1 within five (5) business days after the City's answer in Step 2.
-A meeting between the Chief Administrative Officer, or his/her representative, and the grievant and/or the grievant's representative shall be held within ten (10) business days of receipt of the grievance at Step 3, at a time mutually agreeable to the parties.
-The Chief Administrative Officer or his/her designated representative shall give the City's written answer to the Lodge within ten (10) business days following the meeting.
+If the grievance is not settled in Step 2 and the Lodge desires to appeal, it shall be referred by the Lodge in writing to the City Administrator or their designated representative on the same standard grievance form submitted in Step 1 within five (5) business days after the City's answer in Step 2.
+A meeting between the City Administrator, or their representative, and the grievant and/or the grievant's representative shall be held within ten (10) business days of receipt of the grievance at Step 3, at a time mutually agreeable to the parties.
+The City Administrator or their designated representative shall give the City's written answer to the Lodge within ten (10) business days following the meeting.